tef/remarkable/README.txt

 Command Names:

-	I imagine it will be a mixture of HTML, LaTeX and ReStructured Text
+	I imagine it will be a mixture of HTML, LaTeX and ReStructuredText

 	Example:
 		\code[python]{}, \h[1], \b, \i{...}, \pagebreak